High Altitude Chocolate Bundt Cake

 - Preheat oven to 375F degrees.

-- Use the 1 tablespoon butter to thoroughly butter a 10-inch bundt cake pan, using your fingers to get in all the nuks and crannies.
-Use a tablespoon of cocoa powder or flour to coat the bundt pan- shaking it back and forth- to coat the pan; set aside.
+- Prepare the bundt pan by either spraying with a non-stick baking spray (one that has flour preferably) or use a tablespoon of softened butter to coat the inside of the pan taking care to get in all the nooks and crannies.
+Then add either a pinch of cocoa powder or flour to the bundt pan- shaking it back and forth- to coat the entirety of the pan; set aside.

 - Put the coffee and cocoa powder in a small bowl and stir until cocoa is dissolved.